5 Must Read Sobriety Books: Is More Than The Basic Text Necessary?

-Let’s face it, the Big Book of Alcoholics Anonymous is the creation of newcomer confusion, especially with its archaic language and anecdotes only applicable to folks born in the early twentieth century.
+Let’s face it, the Big Book of Alcoholics Anonymous is the catalyst for newcomer confusion, especially with its archaic language and anecdotes only applicable to folks born in the early twentieth century.

 Some of the original members of A.A. even claimed to not have read the book because they, says Clarence Snyder (1st AA in Cleveland), “had no clue what in the hell Bill was talking about.”